-Throughout the second quarter, the Alliance continued its work to strengthen and diversify our economy as well as helping businesses to navigate through a time of tremendous economic challenge.
+Throughout the fourth quarter and the entire fiscal year 2021, the Alliance continued its work to strengthen and diversify our economy as well as helping businesses to navigate through a time of tremendous economic challenge.
 Our goal remains to create jobs for the residents of Broward County and build the county's tax base, working with Broward County and our other partners.